dcurrigan/ETL-Project/README.md

 The dataset itself is large (615MB CSV) and contains datapoints on every arrest in NYC bewtween 2006 and 2019.
 There are 19 columns in total, relating to demographic of offenders, locations of offence, tpye of offence and information relating to legal procedings.
 Not all of these would be required for the intended project.

 To investigate this problem further we sought to see what influence educational factors might have on crime rates.
-The New York Federal Reserve Bank provides data on school spending per student<sup>2</sup>, which we accessed via a web scrape.
+The <a href="https://www.newyorkfed.org/data-and-statistics/data-visualization/nyc-school-spending">New York Federal Reserve Bank</a> provides data on school spending per student, which we accessed via a web scrape.
 Our motivations for utilising this data were:

 * Allow analysis of the influence of school spending on crime rates
 * Allow analysis of how school spending differs between NYC districts and if this affects the crime rate